Beast Quake: Background

 The Saints came into the game as the 5th-seeded wild card in the NFC.
 They had an 11–5 record for the season.
 The Seahawks had won the NFC West division with only a 7–9 record, making them the first team to reach the NFL playoffs with a losing record since the Browns and Lions each made the postseason in the strike-shortened 16-team 1982 postseason.
 The two teams had previously met during Week 11 of the regular season in New Orleans, with the Saints winning 34–19.

 Two early Seahawks miscues enabled the Saints to build a 10-point lead.
 By halftime, the Seahawks led 24–20.
 The Seahawks increased their lead to 31–20 on their opening drive of the second half.
-New Orleans trailed 34–27 with 13:11 left.
-Then they forced a three-and-out and got the ball back on their 44-yard line, but Seattle's defense halted the drive at the 3-yard line, where the Saints settled for Hartley's third field goal to cut the lead to 34–30.
-After an exchange of punts, Seattle got the ball with 4:20 left in the game.
+The Saints trailed 34–27 with 13:11 left.
+Then they forced a three-and-out and got the ball back on their 44-yard line, but the Seahawks' defense halted the drive at the 3-yard line, where the Saints settled for Hartley's third field goal to cut the lead to 34–30.
+After an exchange of punts, the Seahawks got the ball with 4:20 left in the game.
 On the first play of the drive, Lynch was stuffed for no gain.
 The Seahawks faced a 2nd and 10 at their own 33 yard line, protecting a 4-point lead with 3:38 remaining.